Ingredion: History

 In 2012, the company was added to the Fortune 500 list and was renamed Ingredion.
 In 2014, Ingredion opened 14 Idea Labs, a global network of innovation centers where scientists work directly with customers.

 In 2015 they acquired Penford Corp for $340 million and then Kerr Concentrates for $100 million.
 Penford produced mainly potato starch derivatives and had a turn-over of $467 million.
 In 2014 it had 445 employees in six plants.
 Kerr Concentrates makes fruit and vegetables concentrates and purees and had a turnover of $75 million and 82 employees.
 In 2016 the company acquired Shandong Huanong Specialty Corn Development Co, a corn starch manufacturing plant in China.
 Then in 2017, it acquired TIC Gums as well as Sun Flour Industry Co, a Thai rice starch and flour company.
 In 2018 Ingredion began a joint venture with Verdient Foods to increase its investment in plant-based proteins and pulse-based flours.
 (In 2020, Ingredion fully acquired Verdient.)
 Also in 2018, Ingredion began manufacturing and producing sugar alternative Astraea Allulose in Latin America.
 In 2019, Ingredion led the series B venture capital raising for The EVERY Company, a company developing an animal(chicken)-free egg white protein based on fermentation.
 They also acquired Western Polymer, a US potato starch manufacturer that produces cationic starch for the paper industry.
 Western Polymer employed about 70 people at 3 sites.

 Ingredion acquired PureCircle in 2020, a stevia sweeteners maker.
 That year they also began marketing Canadian company NorQuin's quinoa products.
 Ingredion also invested $200 million into plant-based meat substitutes.
 Then in 2021, Ingredion acquired Katech, a German manufacturer of texture and stabilization solutions.
 The company also began joint ventures with Grupo Arcor, providing food and beverage ingredients to customers in Argentina, Chile and Uruguay, and Amyris, a Brazil-based manufacturer of fermentation-derived Reb M sweetener.
 Ingredion also opened a new plant protein facility in South Sioux City, Nebraska, becoming the first supplier to manufacture plant protein isolate, concentrate, flour and starch products in North America.
-In 2022, Ingredion acquired a stake in InnovoPro, an Israeli developer of protein concentrate extracted from chickpeas.